mittulmandhan/java-interview-prep/24 interface/README.md

 class D extends C {
 }
 ````
-* No interface cannot extend a class.
+* No, interfaces cannot extend a class.
 ## Multiple Inheritance
 * Multiple Inheritance is a type of inheritance where a class inherits more than one classes.
 * Multiple inheritance in OOPS also lead to __Diamond Problem__.